csarven/lsd-analysis/README.md

 # Linked Statistical Data Analysis

-A path to using federated queries, statistical analysis and reuse of statistical data.
+A path to using federated queries, statistical analysis and reuse of statistical linked data.

 All feedback welcome.